rensspi/EUR-ASSIGNMENT/README.md

-# Data and AI Engineering - Final Project Template
+# Data and AI Engineering - Baseline data quality

-## Course Overview
+## This repository contains the data pipeline build as assignment for the course Data and AI Engineering at the EQI

-This repository serves as a template for your 12-week Data and AI Engineering final project.
-You will build a complete data pipeline within your own business context, demonstrating end-to-end data engineering and AI capabilities.
+The repository contains parts of a data pipeline.
+The pipeline is designed to calculate the completeness and timeliness of a set of tables.
+For those who stumbled on this repository in search for a complete solution, we have to dissappoint you.
+Parts of the solution are implemented in Safe Software's FME.

 ## Project Structure